ghomem/django-chained/README.md

 This repository generates a Hello World Django application automating the steps explained in the Django documentation.
-It can serve as a way to speed up Django onboarding.
+It can serve as a way to speed up Django onboardings.
+It is called Djang chained because the manual creation of a Django application has too many degress of freedom.

 Steps to execute:

 * clone the repository
 * edit the configuration present at conf/vars.env
-* execute `./django-bootstrap.sh`
+* execute `./django-chained.sh`
 * review the output

 The process has been tested on Ubuntu 24.04.